mailming/Action-Replay-HwH-Ext/README.md

 - Use the HWH menu button **Action Replay**.
 - Click **Start Recording**, perform the actions in-game, then **Stop Recording** and **Save Recording**.
 - You can record **one action** (e.g., a single click) or a **series of actions** (e.g., multiple clicks in sequence).
+- **Play All Button** (blue ▶️/⏹ icon): Click to play all enabled recordings (same as auto-run on script load).
+Click again to stop/interrupt current playback.
 - On the dashboard, you can **specify the number of replays** for each recording using the repeat count field.
 - You can **manage actions** on the dashboard: edit, delete, reorder, or expand to view individual actions within each recording.
+- Use the **Delete All** button in the dashboard footer to remove all recordings at once (with confirmation).
 - Enable **Auto** on a recording to replay it on load.

 ## Export & Import